Grid-aware aggregation and realtime disaggregation of distributed energy resources in radial networks: Introduction

-The rest of the paper is organized as follows.
-Section \ref{sec:Opt_form} develops the mathematical formulation of the inner convex approximation OPF problem.
-Section~\ref{sec:bounds} provides a method to obtain improved upper and lower bounds of the nonlinearity, which is then used to determine the amount of solar capacity that can be installed in a network.
-Section~\ref{sec:Iter_alg} presents an iterative algorithm that provides tighter bounds in order to obtain a better feasible solution, whereas section~\ref{sec:multi_period} describes the multi-period extension of this formulation and shows the benefit of having storage through various case studies.
-Finally, section \ref{sec:conclusion} concludes the paper and lays out future research directions.
+The remainder of the manuscript is organized as follows.
+Section~\ref{sec:Opt_form} develops the mathematical formulation of the convex inner approximation for the OPF problem using the robust bounds on nonlinear terms.
+Section~\ref{sec:Feas_guar} provides admissibility guarantees for the obtained DER nodal capacity and proposes an iterative algorithm that augments the admissible range.
+In Section~\ref{sec:Reac_power}, we present and analyze the effect of different nodal reactive power control policies to further augment the range of AC admissible flexibility that can be dispatched reiliably, whereas Section~\ref{sec:real_time} describes a realtime dispatch policy to disaggregate flexibility over a network in a grid-aware manner using the DER nodal capacities.
+Finally, Section~\ref{sec:conclusion} concludes the manuscript and lays out future research directions.